 CPOMS is our preferred safeguarding software package where all incidents of safeguarding, child protection records and concerns for our students are recorded electronically.
-Information is recorded
+Information is recorded in a central repository where relevant people are alerted immediately and where chronological reports can be produced for vulnerable children.

-Child protection information will be stored and handled in line with the principles set out in the Data Protection Act (1998) and the GDPR (2018) and the schools Data Protection Policy (https://www.crestwoodschool.co.uk/files/ugd/5d2df1_e0bfcf9b8a7346d2b4764072c7e2aee1.pdf)
+Child protection information will be stored and handled in line with the principles set out in the Data Protection Act (1998) and the GDPR (2018) and the trust Data Protection Policy which can be found on our website.